learn-anything/.github/profile/readme.md

-> App to share what you know or want to learn next.
-Together with ideas you want to build.
+Use [Learn Anything](https://learn-anything.xyz/).
+Don't like something?
+See [code](https://github.com/learn-anything/learn-anything) and contribute to make it better for you.

-Try the [app](https://learn-anything.xyz/).
-See [code](https://github.com/learn-anything/learn-anything) and contribute.
 Join community on [Discord](https://discord.gg/bxtD8x6aNF) or follow for updates on [Twitter](https://twitter.com/learnanything_).
+Let's build togerher. ♥️

 <details><summary>Goals and Future 🎇</summary>
 <br/>